oracle-livelabs/database/db-expert-tool-suite/db-tutorials/0-getting-started/getting-started.md

 ### **Objectives**

 - Learn how to navigate DBExpert website
+- Overview of DBExpert
+- Walkthrough the homepage
 - Learn how to login via Oracle SSO for more features (optional)

 ### **Prerequisites**